thejan14/adventofcode2021/README.md

 node dayXX/partX.js
 ```

-You can also have a look at my repl at [https://repl.it/@thejan14/adventofcode2021](https://repl.it/@thejan14/adventofcode2021).
-Use the shell to run the solution of your choice.
+You can also have a look at my [repl](https://replit.com/) at [https://repl.it/@thejan14/adventofcode2021](https://repl.it/@thejan14/adventofcode2021) to run and fiddle with the soltions right away!